-College student who hosted racist ‘swatting’ group vows to be ‘better man’
+College student who hosted racist online ‘swatting’ group is sentenced to 33 months

 “I am really sorry,” Kelley, now 20, said in Alexandria federal court Monday before being sentenced to 33 months in prison.
 “I hope to return to the community as a better man.”

 Some victims were chosen simply because they were streaming their own online activities live, giving the swatters a chance to watch law enforcement respond in real time.
 But Denton repeatedly harassed a ProPublica journalist who had reported on him and other neo-Nazi leaders.
-The group also called in threats against two Black churches, a mosque, a Black newspaper columnist, and Trump administration official Kirstjen Nielsen.
+The group also called in threats against two Black churches, a mosque, a Black newspaper columnist and Trump administration official Kirstjen Nielsen.

+In a statement, acting U.S. Attorney for the Eastern District of Virginia Raj Parekh said “swatting attacks are serious crimes” that will be prosecuted, “especially when those threats are motivated by racial or religious animus, which are intolerable and have no place in our society.”

 Judge Liam O’Grady underscored the “great trauma” caused not just to the victims but to police who believed they were responding to potentially deadly situations.

 “There was clear racial animus here,” he said.
-But O’Grady said Kelley, after a “really unfortunate ... upbringing” was “working at being a better person and living a better life.”
+But O’Grady said Kelley, after a “really unfortunate” upbringing, was “working at being a better person and living a better life.”
 With his computer skills, the judge told Kelley, your “future is very promising.”

-Along with using racist slurs, Kelley expressed a desire to put up posters around the area in Northern Virginia where George Lincoln Rockwell, the founder of the American Nazi party, was shot and killed in 1967, Assistant U.S. Attorney Carina Cuellar noted in a filing.
+Along with using racist slurs, Kelley expressed a desire to put up posters in the area in Northern Virginia where George Lincoln Rockwell, the founder of the American Nazi party, was shot and killed in 1967, Assistant U.S. Attorney Carina Cuellar noted in a filing.

 Kelley met Denton in a white-supremacist chat room and drove to West Virginia to meet another virulently racist associate, Cuellar said.
 The latter co-conspirator was not charged because of his age, according to court filings; two others are not in the United States.